 Securities authorized under each of any other long-term debt instruments of the Company or its subsidiaries do not exceed 10% of the consolidated total assets of the Company and its subsidiaries.
-The Company will furnish a copy of any such longterm debt instrument or agreement to the Commission upon request.
+The Company will furnish a copy of any such long-term debt instrument or agreement to the Commission upon request.

-- (4.2) Trustee Resignation of First Interstate Bank of Washington, N.A. dated March 13, 1995 is filed herein as an Exhibit. - (4.3) Trustee Acceptance of First Interstate Bank of Denver, N.A. dated March 13, 1995 is filed herein as an Exhibit. - (10.1) Operating Agreement dated August 30, 1991 between Nordstrom Credit, Inc. and Nordstrom National Credit Bank is hereby incorporated by reference from the Nordstrom Credit, Inc. Quarterly Report on Form 10-Q (SEC File No. 0-12994) for the quarter ended July 31, 1991, Exhibit 10.1, as amended. - (10.2) Merchant Agreement dated August 30, 1991 between Registrant and Nordstrom National Credit Bank is hereby incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the quarter ended July 31, 1991, Exhibit 10.1. - (10.3) The 1987 Nordstrom Stock Option Plan is hereby incorporated by reference from the Registrant's Proxy Statement for the 1987 Annual Meeting of Shareholders. - (10.4) The Nordstrom Supplemental Retirement Plan is hereby incorporated by reference from the Registrant's Form 10-K for the year ended January 31, 1992, Exhibit 10.3. - (10.5) The 1993 Non-Employee Director Stock Incentive Plan is hereby incorporated by reference from the Registrant's Form 10-K for the year ended January 31, 1994, Exhibit 10.4.
+- (4.2) Trustee Resignation of First Interstate Bank of Washington, N.A. dated March 13, 1995 is hereby incorporated by reference from the Registrant's Form 10-K for the year ended January 31, 1995, Exhibit 4.2. - (4.3) Trustee Acceptance of First Interstate Bank of Denver, N.A. dated March 13, 1995 is hereby incorporated by reference from the Registrant's Form 10-K for the year ended January 31, 1995, Exhibit 4.3. - (10.1) Operating Agreement dated August 30, 1991 between Nordstrom Credit, Inc. and Nordstrom National Credit Bank is hereby incorporated by reference from the Nordstrom Credit, Inc. Quarterly Report on Form 10-Q (SEC File No. 0-12994) for the quarter ended July 31, 1991, Exhibit 10.1, as amended. - (10.2) Merchant Agreement dated August 30, 1991 between Registrant and Nordstrom National Credit Bank is hereby incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the quarter ended July 31, 1991, Exhibit 10.1. - (10.3) The 1987 Nordstrom Stock Option Plan is hereby incorporated by reference from the Registrant's Proxy Statement for the 1987 Annual Meeting of Shareholders. - (10.4) The Nordstrom Supplemental Retirement Plan is hereby incorporated by reference from the Registrant's Form 10-K for the year ended January 31, 1993, Exhibit 10.3.